-Shakespeare in the Parking Lot to Bring HAMLET to Bryant Park, 5/15-31
+Shakespeare in the Parking Lot Brings HAMLET to Bryant Park, Now thru 5/31

 When The Drilling Company was invited by the Bryant Park Corporation to inaugurate a new Shakespeare program for Bryant Park, TDC's Artistic Director, Hamilton Clancy, selected his company's production of "Hamlet," which was a Lower East Side hit when presented in the Parking Lot by The Drilling Company in 2011.
 In an unusual interpretation, the production is intended to illuminate the modern dysfunctional family unit.

 Clancy was intrigued with moving a production that was done in the "decidedly uncorporate" atmosphere of a Lower East Side parking lot to the "very heart of corporate America" in Midtown Manhattan.
 He says, "So much within the play is about honor and revenge, which we see being played out on a daily basis in the interworkings of our economy and culture."
 The move uptown also presented an opportunity for the production to grow because of the difference in venues.
 Clancy observes, "The 'personality' of the parking lot is quite different from that of Bryant Park, where it's not only a green oasis and historic, but it is one of the world's busiest public spaces."
 Returning actors of the 2011 production include Alessandro Colla as Hamlet, Karla Hendrick as Gertrude and Amanda Dillard as Ophelia.
 Hamilton Clancy directs.